gemst1/gemst1.github.io/_posts/2018-02-11-1-Tensorboard log data.markdown

 }
 ```

-After chaning the value `1000` to `0`, rerun the TensorFlow and then you can get full data log of your learning process following the step 2.
+After chaning the value `1000` to `0`, rerun the TensorFlow and then you can get full data log of your learning process by following the step 2.